Metaphysicist1/ML-Warriors/README.md

-# ML_Warriors
+# ML-Warriors
-Our path to field of machine learning, data science throught actions and passion to be part of science
+Our path to the field of machine learning, and data science through actions and passion for being part of science

 <img src="https://scitechdaily.com/images/Computer-Code-Speed-Algorithm-Concept.gif">